TTK Prestige

 TTK Prestige Limited is an Indian company that manufactures kitchen appliances and cookware, under the "Prestige" and "Judge" brand.
 The company is best known for its pressure cookers.

 Company history

 TTK Prestige was incorporated as a private limited company on October 22, 1955, in Madras (now Chennai) under the name TT Private Limited.
 It began manufacture of pressure cookers in 1959 with technical collaboration from Prestige Group of the United Kingdom.
-The company went public in 1988, and changed to its present name in 1994.
-It is known for its innovative marketing strategy, be it distributing pamphlet from helicopter in the fifties or introducing the exchange scheme.
+The company went public in 1994, and changed to its present name the same year.
+It is known for its innovative marketing strategy, be it distributing pamphlets by a helicopter in the fifties or introducing the exchange scheme.